Eric

 Oberlin College.
 Back

-in NYC, in his early twenties, Dr. Miller met Laura Simms -- a storyteller,
+in NYC, in his early twenties, Dr Eric met Laura Simms -- a storyteller,

 educator, and leader of the modern revival of storytelling -- and he began